pyesonekyaw/CZ3004-SC2079-MDP-Algorithm/README.md

 # Overview
 **2023 Semester 1 Update**: At least from what my juniors told me, this repository, along with my other MDP-related ones, are entirely reusuable.
 The only exception is that you will need to retrain the YOLO model since the fonts/colors were changed.
 That is a 1-day thing.
 If you are using these repositories and you don't have a functioning, fully-integrated system by end of Week 4, reconsider your life choices.

+Y'all, if you are using this code, which apparently a LOT of y'all are, at least star this repo leh

 This repository contains the code for the algorithm and image recognition inference component of the CZ3004/SC2079 Multidisciplinary Project.
 The repository is responsible for the following: